bekk/firebase-workshop/_Proposed Solutions_/Chapter 2 - Firestore/README.md

-# Solutions to the Firestore tasks
+# Proposed solutions for Chapter 2: Firestore

 Before you can start to make calls to Firestore, you'll need to set up some firebaseConfig to your project, and then initialize the app.